zriyansh/signoz.io/docs/userguide/alerts-management.md

 #### Creating a new Notification channel (Slack)

 You have to provide a name, webhook URL and channel name (with # prefix) to configure a notification channel.
+You may use [go templates](https://prometheus.io/docs/alerting/latest/notifications/) for the title and description.

 ![new-notification-channel](../../static/img/docs/new-notification-channel.webp)